 Nasir-Ol-Molk Mosque or Pink Mosque is the most famous place among all tourists for its pink outlook a unique historical site in Shiraz; an attraction that is famous for its pink outlook and takes everyone by surprise.
-The tile work, Glasswork and the decoration of the Nasir-Ol-Molk Mosque are so beautiful, eye-catching and elegant that it can amaze and marveled the visitors for hours.
+The tile work, Glasswork, and decoration of the Nasir-Ol-Molk Mosque are so beautiful, eye-catching and elegant that it can amaze and marveled at the visitors for hours.
 A photo of this colorful Mosque encourages any viewer to visit it.
 The spectacular and marvelous design of this building will be admired by every viewer.

 The beautiful design and decoration of the mosque in the main Ivan with the colored glass in its old windows(Orsi) create one of the best color combinations that are unique in their kind.
 The use of pink color in the tiles of this mosque with nice tiling and Muqarnas has made it more spectacular and famous, now it is a valuable popular place for Memorial photo and also is changed as the characteristic mark of Shiraz among the tourists.

 This mosque is situated in one of the old neighborhoods of Shiraz, this beautiful mosque is known as one of the architectural highlights of this city that dazzles every viewer.
 When you are visiting this mosque its visual and spiritual beauties simultaneously will take you into the deep richness of the religious architecture of Iran.

 When you open the great wooden masterpiece entrance door and crosses among the vestibule and arrive at the rectangular yard, everything looks like any other mosque in Iran; beautiful tile designs, rectangular pillars between the courtyard, a marble pool with a jet of water and anything else that is normal in a mosque in Iran.